ToxicMushroom/kord-kommons/README.md

 ### **this project is still in WIP, changes may be breaking**

-All artifacts can be found on https://nexus.melijn.com/#browse/browse:maven-releases:me%2Fmelijn%2Fkordkommons
+All artifacts can be found on https://reposilite.melijn.com/

 ## Module info
-- _redgres-kommons_ is a redis-postgres utility library, it depends on Exposed, hikariCP, postgresql and lettuce
 - _kommons_ is for discord bot and java utilities
 - _kord-kommons_ is for kord and kord-ex utilities
+- _redgres-kommons_ is a redis-postgres utility library, it depends on Exposed, hikariCP, postgresql and lettuce
 - _ap_ is an annotation processor using KSP
 - _ap-kordex_ is an annotation processor using KSP and depends on kordex
+- _ap-redgres_ is an annotation processor for database DAO generation

 **Examples:**